 Expert Court Reports is interested to hear from experienced and passionate experts who wish to join its growing team by becoming an expert witness.

-Expert Court Reports is an expert witness group run by clinicians.
+Expert Court Reports is an expert witness group run by experts.
 We are committed to delivering expert evidence of the highest quality.
 We work hard to maintain our reputation for providing thorough, well-considered and comprehensive reports.
 Although we offer a prompt turnaround of reports, we do not believe in doing a rushed job.
 We recognise the importance of staying within one’s area of expertise; therefore, we never match experts to reports without discussing the case with them first.
 We encourage periodic peer-review and can support you to connect with other experts to enable your continuous professional development.

 Frequently asked questions